TetraDiffusion: Tetrahedral Diffusion Models for 3D Shape Generation: Additional qualitative results

 Here, we perform shape interpolation, a common task in generative models.
 We smoothly transform one shape to another by interpolating along the noise vectors.
 Let the noise vector of shape $i$ be $z_{i,t}$ at time step $t$.
-Common in 2D diffusion is to simply linearly interpolate between two noise vectors $z_{1,t}$ and $z_{2,t}$.
+In 2D diffusion it is common to linearly interpolate between two noise vectors $z_{1,t}$ and $z_{2,t}$.
 However, similar to \cite{zeng2022lion}, we find that a simple convex combination of the noise vectors leads to poor results in 3D, \eg holes, deformations or corrupted colors.
-The authors of \cite{zeng2022lion} provide a precise explanation: due to the high dimensionality of the input space, the noise samples almost certainly lie on a thin spherical shell according to the Gaussian annulus theorem.
+The authors of \cite{zeng2022lion} provide an intuitive explanation: due to the high dimensionality of the input space, the noise samples almost certainly lie on a thin spherical shell according to the Gaussian annulus theorem.
 Therefore, they propose to use a square root-based interpolation, in order to stay within the training set learned by the model.